This guide includes instructions and forms for asking the court to let you participate by Zoom, telephone, etc.

 Start by finding out what your court is doing.
 Contact the court coordinator.
 You can usually reach the court coordinator by calling the office of the judge in the court where your case is pending.
 To find a list of judges' offices, check the Judicial Directory on the website of the Office of Court Administration.

 Important: Court coordinators and clerks cannot give you legal advice.
-Please read What Court Clerks and Court Personnel Can and Cannot Do.
+Please read What Court Staff Can and Cannot Do.